HL7/fhir-gender-harmony/input/pagecontent/model.md

 and implementation guidance, see (insert link to Use Cases landing page in IG).

-In situations where there is no clinical impact, such as administrative activities, SFCU is not well defined and can be omitted.
-SFCU provides a general extendable structure.
-During the transition from old systems to new systems, and as medical technology and science evolve, the rules for SFCU selection and referenced clinical observations will change.
+SPCU provides a general extendable structure.
+During the transition from old systems to new systems, and as medical technology and science evolve, the rules for SPCU selection and referenced clinical observations will change.
 As technology changes these business rules may change, and the ordering systems are expected to accommodate changes to the order filling systems.
 The gender harmony model enables adaptation of old systems and new technologies.

 In observations, SFCU is used to describe the specific contexts used in